Federal Regulations That May Affect Your Financial Aid

 - The new law also reduces the duration of a student's Pell grant eligibility to a 12-semester lifetime limit.
 Students who have received Pell grant funds for the equivalent of 12 full-time semesters will not be eligible to receive this grant for future semesters.
 Full-time enrollment is defined as 12 or more credits per semester.

 How will a student know if he/ she is nearing their lifetime limit?
 To determine remaining eligibility, the Department of Education (DOE) must review all Pell grants awarded since the program began.
-Beginning in mid-April, the DOE will send emails to all 2012-2013 FAFSA applicants who appear to be nearing their lifetime limit.
-It is possible that students may be awarded for the 2012-13 academic year before the DOE makes a final eligibility determination.
-If you are awarded Pell grant funds and later found to have exceeded the lifetime limit, the award will be canceled and the student could be responsible for any resulting balances.
+Beginning in mid-April, the DOE sent emails to all 2012-2013 FAFSA applicants who appear to be nearing their lifetime limit.
+Students applying for the 2013-2014 year will be notified of the percentage of Pell lifetime limit used/remaining on the Student Aid Report (the output document as a result of the FAFSA application).

 Federal regulations limit the number of times a student may repeat a course and receive financial aid for that course.